 Configure permission classifications

+In this article you'll learn how to configure permissions classifications in Azure Active Directory (Azure AD).
 Permission classifications allow you to identify the impact that different permissions have according to your organization's policies and risk evaluations.
 For example, you can use permission classifications in consent policies to identify the set of permissions that users are allowed to consent to.

 Currently, only the "Low impact" permission classification is supported.
 Only delegated permissions that don't require admin consent can be classified as "Low impact".